-Inhaling or ingesting asbestos is currently the only known cause of mesothelioma.
-The tiny fibers get lodged in the chest or abdomen lining and because the body cannot expel the fibers, over time they cause a tumor to develop.
-Asbestos has been used for centuries in a variety of products such as textiles, insulation and piping.
-It is a naturally occurring mineral and its use peaked in the U.S. during World War ll and continued to be used until the mid-1980’s.
-People are exposed to asbestos in several ways.
+Asbestos has been used in a variety of products such as textiles, insulation, and piping.
+It is a naturally occurring mineral that mankind mined for nearly a century.
+Its use peaked in the U.S. during World War ll but continued to be used until the mid-1980’s.
+Over the years, people have been exposed to asbestos in several ways and now, the effects can be felt on an international level.

 When a person inhales asbestos, the long thin fibers pass through the path of the respiratory system where they get trapped in the pleura, the lining of the lung.
 After being trapped, the needle like fibers cause chronic inflammation, irritation, and genetic damage to the pleura.
 The resulting cancerous cells multiply fast and uncontrollably and form tumors that wrap around the lungs.
 This causes fluid buildup in the lungs which in turn makes it difficult to breathe and causes severe pain.
 The right lung is often more affected than the left lung and more asbestos seems to settle in the lower part of the lungs than the upper part.
 Currently, researchers are not entirely sure about the process but they do have several theories: